domguia/thinker/experiment.log.md

 # March 8
 Empty brain!
-Should I implement, language model distillation task?
+Should I implement, language model distillation task? as initially planned
 or keep going with toy task and model?